Martha Samuelson

-Martha S. Samuelson is CEO and Chairman of Analysis Group, Inc. Samuelson is an expert in antitrust, finance, and valuation, combining her training in finance and economics with five years of experience as a practicing trial attorney.
+Martha S. Samuelson is Chairman of Analysis Group, Inc. Samuelson is an expert in antitrust, finance, and valuation, combining her training in finance and economics with five years of experience as a practicing trial attorney.
 A critical aspect of her work is the direction of economic analyses for large-scale litigations.
 Since joining Analysis Group in 1992, Samuelson has played a key role in the company's growth and diversification and has brought significant new clients, academic affiliates, and professional staff to the firm.

 Early life and education

 Samuelson was born to the daughter of journalist Maggie Scarf and economist Herbert Scarf.
 Her sister, Susan Scarf Merrell, is a noted author.
 Samuelson received her a B.A. from Yale University, her J.D. from Harvard Law School, and her M.B.A. from the MIT Sloan School of Management.
 In 1981, she married Paul R. Samuelson, the son of economist Paul Samuelson.